wwwzrb/LigBee-Review/README.md

-Beside, our python script to manipulate LoRa node relies on the crafted `python-loranode`.
+Beside, our python script to manipulate LoRa node relies on `python-loranode`.

 ## LigBee-COTS